Why is Hinamatsuri celebrated on April 3rd in some regions?

 It also plays a role in passing on traditional culture to the next generation.

-During this period, communication within the family increases, and the relationship between parents and children deepens.
+During this period, communication within the family increases, and the parent-child relationship deepens.

-Celebrating Hinamatsuri with the whole family will be a lifelong memory .
+Celebrating Hinamatsuri with the whole family will be a memory that will last a lifetime .

 By celebrating Hinamatsuri, children can experience Japanese traditions and culture firsthand ,

-It will be a valuable experience that will make you realize that you are loved and protected within the family.
+It will be a valuable experience that will make you realize that you are being cherished and protected within your family.

 11. Dig into the history of Hinamatsuri!
 What is the background and significance of celebrating it on the old seasonal festival?